Skip to main content

 So what now?

 The analysis above presents a fairly bleak view of the systems created by outsourcing government services.
-They can be enablers of good service provision but they are a long way from having the delivered the kind of dynamic, efficient, user-centred services the policies promised.
+They can be enablers of good service provision but they are a long way from having delivered the kind of dynamic, efficient, user-centred services the policies promised.
 They have, however, made some people and companies very wealthy.

 How can we build systems that reward and build on excellent service?
 This is likely to be the next challenge for reform in these sectors, but it is easy for it to be drowned out by more mundane concerns like the competition between government cost-cutting and providers desire (and sometimes need) for more money.
 My sense is that it is time to admit that marketisation of services is a failure and move to a more performance-oriented system which rewards and builds excellence.
 This requires a number of things.